CyberFlameGO/svnpython/Doc/glossary.rst

       scope.
 Likewise, global variables read and write to the global namespace.

    new-style class
-      Any class that inherits from :class:`object`.
-This includes all built-in types like :class:`list` and :class:`dict`.
-Only new-style classes can use Python's newer, versatile features like :attr:`__slots__`, descriptors, properties, :meth:`__getattribute__`, class methods, and
+      Old name for the flavor of classes now used for all class objects.
+In earlier Python versions, only new-style classes could use Python's newer, versatile features like :attr:`__slots__`, descriptors, properties,
-      static methods.
+      :meth:`__getattribute__`, class methods, and static methods.

-      More information can be found in :ref:`newstyle`.

    positional argument
       The arguments assigned to local names inside a function or method, determined by the order in which they were given in the call.  ``*`` is